KingSora/OverlayScrollbars/README.md

         increment: () => { count++ },
       }

-      // event which fires when the instance was initialized event('initialized', () => {
+      // Event which fires when the instance was initialized. event('initialized', () => {
         console.log("instance initialized");
       });

-      // event which fires when the viewport was scrolled const removeScrollEvent = event('scroll', () => {
+      // Event which fires when the viewport was scrolled. const removeScrollEvent = event('scroll', () => {
         console.log("viewport scrolled");
-        removeScrollEvent(); // removes the event after the first scroll });
+        removeScrollEvent(); // Removes the event after the first scroll.
+      });

       return instancePluginModuleInstance;